egoistpizza/egoistpizza/README.md

 ### Hi there 👋

-I am a freelance developer and cybersecurity expert. 💻
+I am a freelance developer and cybersecurity enthusiast. 💻
-I'm trying to do my best for the freedom of software and people. ⚖️
-I support IT reform in line with the philosophy of free software. 🐧

-I develop and contribute to completely free software. ⌨️
-My only goal is to make people's lives easier and to raise awareness of their rights. ✊🏽
+I try to develop and contribute to FOSS software as much as I can. 🔧 I am improving myself on machine learning and AI. 🤖

+I believe that the widespread use of free software will provide great convenience. 🌟 I'm a GNU/Linux user and enthusiast. 🐧

 ---

-I am interested in developing Python for cybersecurity. 👨‍💻
+I am interested in developing Python. 👨‍💻

-I am honored to meet and work with people who have the same purpose as me. 🤙

-I'd love to chat about anything related to cybersecurity, Python, GNU/Linux, robotics, crypto and IT.
+I'd be glad to meet and work with people who have the same purpose as me. 🤙 I'd love to chat about anything related to cybersecurity, Python, GNU/Linux, robotics, blockchain, AI, machine learning, aerodynamics, aerial robotics, electronics and more... 💬

 ---

 ### 📬 Get in touch

 Website: https://egoistpizza.github.io/
-E-Mail: yusufozcetin@protonmail.com
+E-Mail: yusufozcetin@proton.me
 Telegram: https://t.me/egoistpizza
 Discord: MjØlniR#4449